theriley106/EliteCode/README.md

 ### What is the point of this program?

-My Leetcode strategy involves doing 2 new Leetcode questions each day, and going back and re-solving an old question that I solved during a previous session.
+My interview preparation strategy involves doing 2 new Leetcode questions each day, and going back and re-solving an old question that was completed during a previous session.

 It's really easy to hit this 2 question target by picking questions that can be solved in a very similar way.
 For instance: